SummerGlauFC/sgfcup/README.md

 Please edit `project/config.example.py`, and rename it to `config.py`, then run `database.sql` on the database you've put in `config.py`.

+The directories `img/p/` and `img/t/` have to be created in the root of the project.

 The program is run like so:

     python runserver.py <port>

+The app also has the ability to serve a file through [nginx's XSendfile](http://wiki.nginx.org/XSendfile).
+To use this, nginx must have a location block for `/get_image/`, like so:

+    location /get_image/ {
+        internal;
+        alias /path/to/project/img/p/; # note the trailing slash }